 7.1 Unless specifically stated otherwise, all intellectual property rights including copyright, in training course material are, remain and shall vest in, and be the absolute property of, CAAi.

-7.2 CAAi makes every endeavor to ensure the accuracy of its training content but does not accept liability for any errors or omissions.
-Course material does not necessarily reflect the official viewpoint of the UK CAA.
+CAAi makes every endeavour to ensure the accuracy of its training content but does not accept liability for any errors or omissions.
+Course material does not necessarily reflect the official viewpoint of the UK Civil Aviation Authority.

 8. Cancellations, Transfers, Substitution and Non-attendance